Gogs: Later history and stalled film

 Both series of Gogs and the Gogwana special were critically well-received and garnered numerous awards.
 However, Gogwana would prove to be the last ever episode of the show.
 The high costs of producing claymation compared to the emerging sophistication of computer animation (one episode of Gogs took a very long time to produce with the small team, little resources and funding they had), and the prime time slot allocated to Gogs which would be better filled with "more conventional" sitcoms, ensured that Gogs was not commissioned for a third series or another special by the BBC.

 Steven Spielberg and his newly-founded DreamWorks Pictures had recently attempted to retain the services of Nick Park, head of British animation studio Aardman Animations and creator of Wallace and Gromit, to make an animated film set during the stone age; however, Aardman "resisted being bought by Hollywood lock stock and barrel."
 Shortly afterwards, Spielberg saw the first episode of Gogs, which revolves around the consequences of the Gogs discovering fire for the first time; Spielberg, being impressed by it, offered Gogs creators Deiniol Morris and Michael Mort work in the United States instead of Aardman.
-Morris and Mort met with Spielberg at his ranch and admitted that they would be tempted by an offer to produce a theatrical Gogs film with DreamWorks, although no deal was made and there were no further developments to the plan.
+Morris and Mort met with Spielberg at his studio and admitted that they would be tempted by an offer to produce a theatrical Gogs film with DreamWorks, although no deal was made and there were no further developments to the plan.

 DreamWorks later resumed their contract with Park and Aardman, resulting in the films Chicken Run and Flushed Away.
 In 2005, Aardman announced that they were working with DreamWorks on an animated caveman comedy without Aaargh!; it was to be called Crood Awakening, in which a clan chief is threatened by the arrival of a prehistoric genius who comes up with revolutionary new inventions like fire.
 Co-written by John Cleese, it eventually became the 2013 film The Croods.